 - Mount Gundabad

 - The Treason of Saruman

-While the Silvans can choose from all 4 spheres, and even have a Neutral ally, their heroes are mostly found in Lore.
-Spirit only saw a Silvan Hero during the previous Deluxe Expansion, which is quite late.
-The strength of the Silvans lies in a dual or even tri-sphere deck, as it can use more allies and events from those spheres.
+While the Silvans can choose from all 4 spheres, and having plenty of Neutral cards too, their heroes are mostly found in Lore and Leadership.
+Spirit only saw a Silvan Hero during the Sands of Harad expansion, which is quite late.
+The strength of the Silvans lies in playing allies from many spheres though, as Thranduil opened up the access to playing allies of any sphere during the combat phase.
 The balance of which spheres to use depends on the kind of deck you want to build.
 The Silvans can make for solid willpower questing with Leadership and Spirit, or deal a lot of direct damage and Ranged attacks with Tactics and Lore.

-- Leadership: Readying, not exhausting, and resource acceleration (Greenwood Archer, Naith Guide, O Lorien)
+- Leadership: Readying, not exhausting, and resource acceleration (Greenwood Archer, Greenwood Defender, Naith Guide, O Lorien, Elf Guide)

-- Lore: Scrying, healing, and card draw (Henamarth Riversong, Galadhrim Healer, Galadhrim Minstrel)
+- Lore: Scrying, healing, victory display, and card draw (Henamarth Riversong, Galadhrim Healer, Galadhrim Minstrel, Woodland Sentry, Rossiel)

 - Tactics: Attack power, ranged characters, and direct damage (Rumil, Marksman of Lorien, Galadhon Archer)